jonasrk/goejoe/FIT.md

 * ice wine is super hard and risky
 * crossing the chasm book: you need an early adopter
 * could the system suggest what to plant? yes.

+# Future Interactive Technologies - Video - 2014_06_19 Experimental Design (Patrick)
+## startups
+* stuff regarding environment should have our attention
+* flying to conference - environmental impact?
+	* how to bring in environmental topic

+## causality
+* how to design experiment that shows that depression medicine works?

+## placebo effect
+* even the worst supplement is medication?
+* to get placebo effect it has to be a blind study

+## blind
+* participant does not no

+## double blind
+* how to conduct one in this case? (depression medicine)
+* -> devide your team into groups
+* why to participants have to be assigned randomly?
+* twins are good for studies

+* intelligence experiments with identical twins are cool

+* hire two experimenter: ramdomzie, add placebo, administer ...

+## causality
+* we want to show that A causes B

+### correlation
+* A change in A occurs with a change in B
+* order: show that a occurs before B
+* no hidden cause: show that there is no C that causes A and B

+* var A IV B - everything else: controlled variable
+* confounding variable that correlates with dependent and independent

+* full factoral design

+* if I find a difference between numners I no nothing with confidence

+* what causes something to be better?

+* principle of science: experiment ... but what is source of knowledge?

+* avoid systematic biases because they lead to false results
+* also avoid random noise
+* experimental design -> engineering problem (/design) -> fail early and often (pilot studies)